wp-plugins/facebook-like-count/readme.txt

 As of version 1.0: Yes!
 I will loot further into this issue

 == Changelog ==
+= 1.3 =
+* Maximum number of posts to show can be set now

 = 1.2 =
 * Dashboard widget does not show for users without posts
 * Localization removed.
 Needs to be updated first